mroberts1/BOOTSTRA.386/manual/index.md

 # Menlo Return

-I was tired.
+I am tired.
 Probably too tired for the all night drive back through the desert and up the I-5.
-The Winnebago has an approximation of a bed and luckily Hasegawa was up for trading off on the drive.
+The Winnebago has an approximation of a bed and luckily Hasegawa is up for trading off on the drive.
 I can't sleep though.
 I hear everyone talking as my head fills with anxiety.

 We blaze past Barstow as I see a sky full of stars out the back window.
 "We can't just clone them" Thomas gripes as he looks over his notes.
 "We need to be finishing races they're still lacing up for."